homekhomek/alchi/README.md

 finish map
 enemy dynamics start
 enemy data
-increment map animation
-animations in and out of match, boss battles?
+animations in and out of match boss battles?